cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/1_blockchain.md

 <HighlightBox type="tip">

-You can see hashing in action to get the feel for it here: [http://onlinemd5.com/"](http://onlinemd5.com/).
+You can see hashing in action to get the feel for it here: [https://www.browserling.com/tools/all-hashes](https://www.browserling.com/tools/all-hashes).
 As you type into the text box, the hash updates automatically.
-Even a minuscule change to the input creates a completely different hash.
+Even a minuscule change to the input creates completely different hashes.
+You can also see that different hashing algorithms produce different output.
+Hash algorithms have evolved over time, often for security reasons.
 Try it out!

 </HighlightBox>